Airpino/ADBSOM/README.md

 # ADBSOM
-Code for the paper Batch Self Organizing Maps using Automatic feature weighting for Distributional Data
+Code for the paper __Batch Self Organizing maps for distributional data using adaptive distances__
+Authors:
+_Francisco De Carvalho, Rosanna Verde, Antonio Balzanella_

 ## The draft of the paper
 The draft of the paper is here https://arxiv.org/abs/1811.06980